The coolest award I have

 Springs looks back somberly on that night in December 2004.
 He describes his injury as “a real concussion, the worst you can probably get.”
 He was fortunate he didn’t suffer any other head injuries as severe as that one during his long football career, but the incident stayed with him.
 Springs’s firsthand knowledge of concussions and the harsh physicality of the game, which he describes as “a series of small car crashes,” proved extremely useful as he transitioned in 2011 to his post-NFL job as the founder and CEO of Windpact, a technology and applied science company focused on impact protection.
 Experiences and mentors guided, challenged, and shaped him on each step of his journey toward this new role.

 Springs was born in 1975 in Williamsburg, Virginia.
 His parents were just 18 years old at the time.
-His father, Ron Springs, was one of the top football recruits in the country, and he soon went to play for Ohio State University.
+His father, Ron Springs, was one of the top football recruits in the country, and he soon went to play for the Ohio State University.
 It was an important opportunity for Ron.
 When the younger Springs was 4 years old, his mother, Teresa Thomas, who had enlisted in the Army, temporarily left him in the care of his paternal grandmother and aunts while she was stationed in Germany.

 “I always got constantly loved,” Springs says fondly of those early years.